Kaderde/teched2025-msad/exercises/ex3/README.md

 ## 🚨 2.
 Vulnerable Code :
 We’ll build upon [Exercise 1.2 - Vertical Privilege Escalation](../ex1/ex1.2/README.md)  by introducing an SQL Injection vulnerability resulting from unsanitized user input.

-Here's the modified services.cds and services.js files with an added SQL Injection vulnerability demonstration.
-The vulnerability is introduced in a new fetchcustomer method that directly concatenates user input into a raw SQL query:

 ### What We're Adding

 1. **CDS Service Definition (srv/services.cds):** A new fetchCustomer function in AdminService that accepts unvalidated input